Metropolis (Anatolia): Excavations

-The city was first investigated through archaeological field work from 1972 by Professor Recep Meriç from the Dokuz Eylül University, Izmir.
+The city was first investigated through archaeological field work from 1972 by Professor Recep Meriç from the Dokuz Eylül University, İzmir.
 Metropolis has been excavated since 1989.

 In 1995, archaeologists discovered a Hellenistic marble seat of honor with griffins in the Ancient Theatre.
 The original seat of honor is displayed at the İzmir Archeological Museum and a replica has been placed at the theatre.

 In June 2021, archaeologists announced the discovery of a well-preserved 1,800-year-old marble statue of a woman standing on a pedestal in Torbalı district.
 The head and two arms of the statue were missing.

+In 2025, archaeologists unearthed an agora on the southern slopes of the city.
+They believe it remained in use until the 5th or 6th century AD, but likely lost its function due to an earthquake.